-Latest Research Shows That Financial Reporting and Entitlement & Fulfilment Management Are Two of the Biggest Challenges for Publishers Operating Print, Physical & Digital Product Strategies
+Latest Research Reveals the Two Biggest Challenges for Publishers Operating Print, Physical & Digital Product Strategies

 MPP Global reveals the results of new research conducted with publishers, demonstrating the biggest challenges they face when trying to combine print and digital product offerings.